ᎾᎯᏳᏥᏄᏍᏛ (na-hi-yu-tsi-nu-s-dv As it used to be)

 ABOUT the author

 James A. Humphrey is retired with his wife of fifty years in Grapevine, Texas.
-By birthright, he is a certified citizen of the Cherokee Nation and takes online language classes from their language department.
-The author is an oil painter.
+By birthright, he is a certified citizen of the Cherokee Nation and takes live language classes.
+The author is also an oil painter.

 "Like painting, writing needs a stimulus.
 My paternal grandmother, Ella Waters, a Dawes’ Roll registrant, inspires my stories and I use her dialogue, history, culture, and language with focus and respect."